 Revving up life with Outback Stores

-Although not usually ones to make big spontaneous decisions, they both thought “Let’s just throw everything to the wind and hope for the best”.
+Although not usually ones to make big spontaneous decisions, they both decided to seize the day.
 They had been feeling that their lives were in a rut, and they wanted something different.

 Top: Matt fishing at Roper Bar.

 Bottom: Shkarra with community members at Ngukurr.

 We had a lot of fun with the locals, made good friends and did a lot of fishing.

 One month later they had packed up the house, sold their car and boat, and were flying to Darwin to begin their induction.

 Their first experience of community life was in Beswick, where they spent two weeks in training and were warmly welcomed by the community.